 A Tour of Philips HealthSuite Digital Platform Powered by AWS

 Philips HealthSuite Digital Platform (HSDP) offers a series of discrete services to help its customers support legacy applications and develop innovative solutions.
 It also provides access and identity management, scalable Internet of Things (IoT) services, data management and analysis, plus more specialized services that don’t apply as universally as the core services.
 The services are packaged to minimize the upfront development cost and maximize ease of use.
-The underlying technology takes full advantage of the global network of Amazon Web Services (AWS) hyperscale data centers and the specialized data-management, AI/analytics, and other leading-edge compute services AWS offers.
+The underlying technology takes full advantage Amazon Web Services (AWS) capabilities that extend from the cloud to the edge, including the global network of AWS hyperscale data centers and the specialized data-management, AI/analytics, and other leading-edge compute services AWS offers.

 “At its core, HSDP provides a broad range of orchestrated cloud platform services we've developed on top of AWS infrastructure,” says Dale Wiggins, vice president and general manager of HSDP at Philips.
 “Customers choose what they need and pay only for what they use, similar to the AWS model.”

 HSDP consists of a regulatory-compliant cloud infrastructure and a set of open, highly secure, platform-as-a-service capabilities that enable Philips teams and external customers to easily connect devices as well as collect, aggregate, store, and analyze electronic health data.
-Built natively on AWS, HSDP uses Amazon Elastic Compute Cloud (Amazon EC2) instances as compute resources, Amazon Simple Storage Service (Amazon S3) for object storage, and AWS IoT Core for connectivity.
+Built natively on AWS, which offers a single programming model and native integration from local edge devices to the cloud, HSDP uses Amazon Elastic Compute Cloud (Amazon EC2) instances as compute resources, Amazon Simple Storage Service (Amazon S3) for object storage, and AWS IoT Core for connectivity.

 By running Philips HealthSuite Digital Platform on AWS, we're able to provide our customers with the power, security, and flexibility of AWS services with the healthcare-specific added value we've built on top."